gw4e/gw4e.github.io/pages/mydoc/mydoc_supported_features.md

    9. Ability to generate manual tests in spreadsheet
   10. Ability to generate offline tests
   11. Creating fixed guided path to be run for debugging
+  12. Integrated editor to author your build policy rules
-  12. Learning capabilities with a bunch of Eclipse cheat sheets (integrated tutorials) to guide you through GW4E main features.
+  13. Learning capabilities with a bunch of Eclipse cheat sheets (integrated tutorials) to guide you through GW4E main features.